suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/New%20features%20pairplot.jpg"/>

-Heatmaps are known for their interpretability and can give us a good picture about the correlation between various features in our data.
-There is an inverse relationship between word length and target.
-Similarly, there is similar kind of relationship between lemma length and target as well.
-As discussed earlier, there is a direct relationship between the number of sentences and the difficulty of texts.
+Heatmaps are renowned for their ability to provide clear insights into the correlation among different features in our dataset.
+Notably, we observe an inverse relationship between word length and the target variable, indicating that shorter words tend to correspond to higher difficulty scores.
+Similarly, there is a similar inverse relationship between lemma length and the target variable.
+Furthermore, as previously discussed, the number of sentences exhibits a direct relationship with the difficulty of texts, emphasizing that a higher sentence count often signifies increased difficulty.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/heatmap%20correlation.jpg"/>